man455/wordpress-job-manager/readme.txt

 * FIXED: Application Email not working
 * FIXED: Application count in admin job list limited to 5
 * FIXED: Incompatibility with Proper Network Activation plugin
+* FIXED: Category links not working in one case
+* FIXED: Restricted height of category lists in admin, for really long lists
+* FIXED: Flushing rewrite rules is expensive, only do it when we must

 = 0.7.7 =
 * UPDATED: French Translation, provided by [Fabrice Fotso](http://www.procure-smart.com/)